1991 Florida State Seminoles football team

 The 1991 Florida State Seminoles football team represented Florida State University as an independent during the 1991 NCAA Division I-A football season.
 Led by 16th-year head coach Bobby Bowden, the Seminoles compiled a record of 11–2 with win in the Cotton Bowl Classic over Texas A&M. Florida State played home games at Doak Campbell Stadium in Tallahassee, Florida.

 Florida State finished the season ranked No. 4 in both polls.
-TheSeminoles started the season ranked atop of the polls and stayed at No.1 until losing to the No. 2 Miami Hurricanes on November 16, in a game known as Wide Right I. The Seminoles offense scored 449 points while the defense allowed 188 points.
+The Seminoles started the season ranked atop of the polls and stayed at No.1 until losing to the No. 2 Miami Hurricanes on November 16, in a game known as Wide Right I. The Seminoles offense scored 449 points while the defense allowed 188 points.
 Quarterback Casey Weldon was runner-up for the Heisman Trophy.

 This was Florida State's final season as an independent as the Seminoles joined the Atlantic Coast Conference (ACC) in 1992.